 Breast cancer subtypes

 Breast cancer is not a single disease, even among the same type of breast cancer.
 When you are diagnosed with breast cancer, your doctor will recommend doing lab tests on the cancerous tissue.
-These tests will help your doctor learn more about your cancer and choose the most effective treatment.
+These tests will help your doctor find out more about cancer and choose the most effective treatment.